-Learn about the benefits of social selling and which platforms are available on Shopify.
+Here, learn the benefits of social selling—and which social selling platforms are available on Shopify.

 What is social selling?

-Most social selling efforts focus on leading social media networks such as LinkedIn, TikTok, Facebook, Instagram, Twitter, and Snapchat.
-They also involve social-media-adjacent sites like YouTube, Reddit, and Pinterest.
+Most social selling takes place on leading social media networks such as Instagram, TikTok, and Facebook.
+Brands can also leverage social selling on social-media-adjacent sites like YouTube, Reddit, and Pinterest.
 For business-to-business (B2B) networking and social selling, LinkedIn dominates.

 What are the benefits of social selling?

-- Social selling opens new market opportunities.
-Some buyers, particularly those in younger generations, spend more time on social media, so they’re more likely to engage with content online.
+Buyers (particularly those in younger generations) who spend more time on social media are more likely to engage with content posted on platforms.
 They’re also more likely to call social media an important factor in making a purchase.
-Social selling might be the most reliable sales funnel for sales teams hoping to reach these customers.
+That’s why social selling is a reliable sales funnel for brands hoping to reach these customers.

-10 popular social selling tools available on Shopify
+10 popular social selling platforms and tools available on Shopify

 - Instagram Shop & Facebook Shop